say2imran/microservices_and_infra/README.md

 For on-prem setup, we can use Platform as a Service(PaaS) such as Openshift, Rancher, Cloud Foundry, etc.

+> **My selection:**
-**Since I do not have on-prem setup, I'll use AWS Cloud Provider as Infrastructure Platform**
+> Since I do not have on-prem setup, I'll use AWS Cloud Provider as Infrastructure Platform

 ## 2. Orchestrator of choice:
 Orchestration of Frontend/Backend microservices and Database tier can be segregated as below: